4x3lpri3t0/algorithms-cpp/README.md

 ## Disclaimer

-This repository serves as a personal space for experimentation and practice and is not representative of my professional coding standards.
-It primarily houses solutions to math problems, algorithms, and competitive programming exercises which I use to enhance my problem-solving capabilities.
+This repository serves as a personal space for experimentation and practice, and it is not representative of my professional coding standards.
+It primarily houses solutions to math problems, algorithms, and competitive programming exercises that I use to enhance my problem-solving capabilities.

-In this context, I prioritize speed and efficiency over adherence to certain best practices such as meaningful variable naming, function reusability, and code modularity.
-For instance, in a competitive programming context, it's more common to use concise variables like `TC` or `n` instead of more descriptive ones like `testCases` or `numberOfX`.
-These solutions are not meant to be production-ready and are simply a part of my ongoing and relentless learning journey and desire to hone my problem-solving skills.
-Regarding actual professional software development, I recognize and adhere to industry-standard practices for maintaining clean, efficient, and maintainable code.
+In this context, I prioritize developer speed and efficiency over strict adherence to certain best practices, such as meaningful variable naming, function reusability, and code modularity.
+For instance, in competitive programming, it is common to use concise variable names like `TC` or `n` instead of more descriptive ones like `testCases` or `numberOfX`.
+These solutions are not intended to be production-ready; rather, they are part of my ongoing journey to hone my problem-solving skills.
+In actual professional software development, I recognize and adhere to industry-standard practices for maintaining clean, efficient, and maintainable code.

+**Do NOT use `#include <bits/stdc++.h>` in production!** This directive is an optimization meant solely for competitive programming contests, designed to save developer time at the expense of a negligible increase in compilation time.
+It includes ALL C++ STL libraries, which you most likely do NOT want.
+Additionally, it is specific to GCC and may not be available on other C++ compilers.
+In production environments, maintaining control over the libraries you include is crucial for clarity, performance, and maintainability.

+The use of `#define int long long` is also a poor practice that should not be applied in production.

 ## Review